danielpclark/PolyBelongsTo/README.md

 # Returns true if obj->child relationship is has_many
 PolyBelongsTo::Pbt::IsPlural[ obj, child ]

-# Returns the simbol for the CollectionProxy the child belongs to in relation to obj
+# Returns the symbol for the CollectionProxy the child belongs to in relation to obj
 PolyBelongsTo::Pbt::CollectionProxy[ obj, child ]

 ```